marshall7m/terraform-aws-infrastructure-live-ci/README.md

 The process of figuring out what dependency paths to select involves using `terragrunt run-all plan -detailed-exitcode` (command is shortened to include only relevant arguments).
 The `terragrunt run-all plan` portion will traverse from the root terragrunt directory down to every child Terragrunt directory.
 It will then run `teraform plan -detailed-exitcode` within each directory and output the [exitcode](https://www.terraform.io/cli/commands/plan#detailed-exitcode) that represents whether the plan contains changes or not.
 If the directory does contain changes, the directory path and its associated dependencies directory paths that also have changes will be collected.
 For example, if `dev/bar` has changed and has a dependency on unchanged `dev/foo` and changed `dev/baz`, `dev/bar` and `dev/baz` but not `dev/foo` will be collected.
 After all directories and their associated dependencies are gathered, they are put into separate database records that will then be used by an downstream Lambda Function for processing the order in which they are passed into the Step Function deployment flow.
 This entire process includes no human intervention and removes the need for users to define the deployment ordering all together.
 The actual code that runs this process is defined [here](./buildspecs/create_deploy_stack/create_deploy_stack.py).

-Checkout the next section to see how it all works.

 ## Design